Home › Guides › How to reduce your home loan EMI

 Both are valid; it depends on your goal.
 Choosing "reduce EMI" eases your monthly cash flow, while "reduce tenure" saves far more total interest because you close the loan sooner.
 On a ₹50 lakh, 20-year loan at 9%, prepaying ₹5 lakh early and keeping the tenure cuts the EMI to about ₹40,488 — roughly ₹4,499 less a month.
 Floating-rate home loans carry no prepayment penalty for individuals in India.

 EasyEMI is an estimator for information only and is not financial advice.
-Figures are illustrative as of June 2026 and computed with the reducing-balance formula; actual rates, fees and lender criteria vary.
+Figures are illustrative as of June 2026 and computed with the reducing-balance formula; actual rates, fees and lender criteria vary — confirm current rates and terms with your lender before acting.
 See our About page for methodology.